ddddddO/packemon/README.md

 <!-- ![](./assets/packemon.gif) -->
 https://github.com/user-attachments/assets/69b317b8-7235-40c8-8586-2aff7d34cc0d

 TUI tool for generating packets of arbitrary input and monitoring packets on any network interfaces (default: `eth0`). **This tool is not available for Windows and macOS.
-I have confirmed that it works on Debian on WSL2.**<br>
+I have confirmed that it works on Linux (Debian and Ubuntu on WSL2) .**<br>

 I intend to develop it patiently🌴